helion3/inspire-tree/README.md

 # Inspire Tree

 Inspire Tree is a performance-driven UI tree component.
-This core library is "headless" (just an API, no DOM) but we do provide a default DOM rendering library.
-Take a look at our [DOM rendering library](https://github.com/helion3/inspire-tree-dom).
-We also have some very basic example implementations of several view libraries/frameworks: [AngularJS](https://github.com/helion3/inspire-tree-angularjs-demo), [Angular2](https://github.com/helion3/inspire-tree-angular2-demo), [React](https://github.com/helion3/inspire-tree-react-demo), and [Inferno](https://github.com/helion3/inspire-tree-inferno-demo).
+This core library is "headless" (just an API, no DOM) but we do provide a [DOM rendering library](https://github.com/helion3/inspire-tree-dom).
+We also have some basic example implementations in other popular libraries/frameworks: [AngularJS](https://github.com/helion3/inspire-tree-angularjs-demo), [Angular2](https://github.com/helion3/inspire-tree-angular2-demo), [React](https://github.com/helion3/inspire-tree-react-demo), and [Inferno](https://github.com/helion3/inspire-tree-inferno-demo).

 - [Website & Demos](http://www.inspire-tree.com/)
 - [API Docs](http://www.inspire-tree.com/docs/current/)